-IKEA is well known around the world for its distinct furniture and home products, and the company's founder Ingvar Kamprad is well known for his distinct ideas about retailing and the management of his business.
-While most retail CEO's seem to be obsessed with proving that their own retail brand and retail chain is the best in the world, Kamprad seems to reject the idea of "best" for IKEA, focusing instead on the constant quest for continuous improvement and best practices instead.
+IKEA is well known worldwide for its distinct furniture and home products, and the company's founder Ingvar Kamprad is well known for his distinct ideas about retailing and the management of his business.
+While most retail executives seem to be obsessed with proving that their own retail brand and retail chain is the best in the world, Kamprad seems to reject the idea of "best" for IKEA, focusing instead on the constant quest for continuous improvement and best practices.

-What follows are quotes from Kamprad that provide insight into his ideas about retailing and the management of his company's retail operations and employees.
+Ingvar Kamprad's ideas provide insight into his beliefs about retailing and the management of his company's retail operations and employees.
 These 20 quotes reflect these ideas, which are incorporated into the culture of IKEA:

 - Waste of resources is a mortal sin at IKEA.